rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 A parent container does not belong to any section whose default scope has to end with it.

-*With regards to a type-1 sectioning node*:
+*With regards to a type-1 section*:

 A sectioning node is defined to not be part of the section it declares.
 This consequently also includes the parent container of a type-1 section.

-*With regards to a type-2 sectioning node*:
+*With regards to a type-2 section*:

 If a parent container would belong to such a section, it would have to become one of the section's top-level nodes.
 (To be more clear, the parent container